Release to over 300 DSPs including Spotify, Apple Music, Amazon Music and many more.

-As we start out learning to play the guitar, one of the first hurdles we face as students is tuning our instrument.
+As we start out learning to play the guitar, one of the first hurdles we face as students are tuning our instruments.
 Perhaps you’ve had your first music lesson, and go home and enthusiastically pull out your guitar, only to find that the strings now sound “wrong”.

 The guitar is already out of tune!
 This article will cover what to tune a guitar to, focusing on how to tune a guitar for beginners, but it may also benefit experienced guitarists, too.
 We’ll also give you an in-depth guide and video tutorial on how to tune a guitar by ear!